GroovyCj/conference-ticket-generator-main/README.md

 ## Overview
 This is my first front end project.
 It is a form, with validation, that generates a ticket when the user submits the form.
-I added a little extra info to allow the user to back out and change things as they please.
+I added a little extra button to allow the user to back out and change things as they please.
 I should also note, this was built using HTML, CSS, and Vanilla JavaScript.

 ### The challenge